Queijo do Pico

 Pico is a DOP protected Portuguese cheese originating from an island of the same name in the archipelago of the Azores.
-Since the end of the 18th century, primarily made for family consumption, the recipe for Pico is passed down from generation to generation.
+Since the 18th century, primarily made for family consumption, the recipe for Pico has been passed down from generation to generation.

-Pico has a whitish-yellow soft, doughy paste enveloped by a yellow irregular crust.
+Pico has a whitish-yellow, soft, doughy paste enveloped by an irregular yellow crust.
 The milk comes from the regional milk of free-bred cows.
 This cheese has a round cylindrical shape, somewhat convex on the sides.
 It has a strong salty flavour, well-balanced by an intense and pleasant aroma.
 With fat content ranging from 45% and 49%, the cheese is considered fatty cheese.
 It goes well as dessert or aperitif, served with Pico Verdelho wine.